magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 many teachings of the Buddha are straight down the line, so I’ve taken those teachings and used them to train both myself and others.

-The practice which is important is What is ?
+The practice which is important is *paṭipadā.* What is *paṭipadā*?
 It is simply all our various activities: standing, walking, sitting, reclining and everything else.
-This is the of the body.
-Now the of the mind: how many times in the course of today have you felt low?
+This is the *paṭipadā* of the body.
+Now the *paṭipadā* of the mind: how many times in the course of today have you felt low?
 How many times have you felt high?
 Have there been any noticeable feelings?
 We must know ourselves like this.
 Having seen those feelings, can we let go?
 Whatever we can’t yet let go of, we must work with.
 When we see that we can’t yet let go of some particular feeling, we must take it and examine it with wisdom.
 Reason it out.
 Work with it.
 This is practice.
 For example, when you are feeling zealous, practise, and when you feel lazy, try to continue the practice.
 If you can’t continue at ‘full speed’ then at least do half as much.
 Don’t just waste the day away by being lazy and not practising.
 Doing that will lead to disaster, it’s not the way of a practitioner.

 Now I’ve heard some people say, ‘Oh, this year I was really in a bad way.’